Roles, Deployments and Costs

-Having a large ship means plenty of space for payloads but if the ships draught is considerable, getting close inshore becomes a problem.
+Having a large ship means plenty of space for payloads but if the draught of the ship is considerable, getting close inshore becomes a problem.
 I think this could be compensated by its ability to operate a decent number of small craft.
-Small craft in the MSS world does not be an 8m RHIB either, 20m patrol craft, landing craft, Mexeflote’s, USV’s and work boats should all within its ability.
+Small craft in the MSS world does not be an 8m RHIB either, 20m patrol craft, landing craft, Mexeflote’s, USV’s and workboats should all within its ability.

 A container ship with a cellular guide hold will likely to be much harder to convert and be much less useful than a RORO ship.
 An offshore supply vessel might also be useful if a large clear deck area is needed.
 Superstructure forward, mid or aft RORO designs will also have pros and cons.
 RORO’s also tend to have a great deal of focus on damaged stability and fire control.

 A couple of potential donor vessel types spring to mind, the offshore support vessel and RORO vessel.

 The offshore industry has evolved a number of specialised types of vessel, based on the same fundamental shape.
 The main types are described below;